 Shannon Cowell is an archaeologist and writer living in Arizona.
-Her writing weaves the past, present, and future experiences of complex, relatable women grounded in the history and ecology of contested Western landscapes.
+Her writing weaves together the past, present, and future experiences of women in contested western US landscapes.

 Shannon completed her master’s degree in archaeology at New Mexico State University, specializing in the study of ceramics to explore gender, culture contact, colonialism, ethnicity, and identity.